sedyh/ebitengine-bunny-mark/README.md

 ### Contributing

-To add, remove, or change things on the perfomance table: send a message in [this](https://github.com/sedyh/ebiten-bunny-mark/issues/2) issue.
+To add, remove, or change things on the performance table: send a message in [this](https://github.com/sedyh/ebiten-bunny-mark/issues/2) issue.

 To add new functionality or fix something: submit a pull request.